franchsli/whatsapp_clone_django/README.md

       - Get the last 20 messages and display them.

 - **OPTIMIZE**:
+  - Rework the way to update the messages list:
+    - Make a separate view to update the messages list and only call display_chat when clicking in a chat (this is to avoid loading unnnecesary HTML contents)
   - display_chat gets slower if the chat has more messages, try to return only the last 20 messages and only request the other ones if the user scrolls up.
   - optimize all the possible code.